leksiq/contest-compiler/README.md

 See **Examples** below.

 ## 1. Running the Wizard
 Running class `net.leksi.contest.Wizard` one gets a *stub* with all input data structure is coded and ready to be read without (almost) any actions.
+An empty test input file is created as well.
 The usage of the `net.leksi.contest.Wizard`:

     Usage: java java_options -jar net.leksi.contest.compiler.jar wizard_options class-name script
     java_options:           java options like -classpath;
     wizard_options:
         -stdout                 - write to stdout (default creates file <class-name>.java);
-            -src directory      - the directory to generate sources into (default .);
+        -src <directory>        - the directory to generate source into (default .);
+        -in <name>              - generate input file <name> (default <class-name>.in);
         -package package        - the package of class to generate (default empty);
-            -force              - overwrite existing file (default throws exception);
+        -force                  - overwrite existing files (default throws exception for source file and leaves input file);
     class-name:             name of class to generate;
     script:                 input script;

 The "input script" means the script on lightweight special language.
 This script follows the task input description.
 ### The Script Language Grammar